docelic/slapd-viper/README.md

 ## LDAP Operations - Notes

 1. BIND operation is supported, but only in a trivial way.
-Therefore, binding using a DN under this part of DIT is not enabled by default unless `enable_bind 1` is present in the config file.
+Therefore, binding using a DN under this part of DIT is not encouraged nor enabled by default unless `enable_bind 1` is present in the config file.
+It is expected that users should authenticate using some other suffixes or via e.g. GSSAPI, so that this `bind()` is never called or needed.

 1. DELETE operation is supported, but does not receive an indication from OpenLDAP whether subtree delete was requested or not.
 Therefore, currently the way to control whether a DELETE will delete whole subtrees or refuse to work on non-leaf values is controlled using the config option `deleteTrees`.